wendyyng/codecore_homework/super_team_picker/README.md

 - Bootstrap v5.1.3

 ## Getting Started
-- Install all dependencies using the 'npm' command
+- Install all dependencies using the `npm` command
-### Run the server
+- Run the server using `npm start` command
-- Using 'node index.js' command OR
-- Using 'node index.js' localhost 3000 OR
-- Using 'npm start' by adding "start": "nodemon" to "scripts" in package.json
+- Set up database using Knex and PostgreSQL

 # File Structure